neeldjoshi97/Soft_Wheel_Differential_Drive_Robot/README.md

 ## Motivation [[1]](#references)

 Deploying soft-wheeled robots on ground has always been a challenge.
+The work by Almusa et al. [[1]](#references) was used as foundation to progress the concept of soft wheels in mobile robots.
+They combined soft silicone-based materials with rigid components (grousers) to balance strong traction from the hard structure with the shock-absorbing qualities of the soft material.

 <figure style="text-align: center;">
     <img src="images\grousered_wheel.png">